je-santos/MPLBM-UT/README.rst

 ================================================================================
-MPLBM-UT: Multiphase LBM library for permeable media analysis
+MPLBM-UT: MultiPhase and singlephase LBM library for permeable media analysis
 ================================================================================
 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5203295.svg
    :target: https://doi.org/10.5281/zenodo.5203295

-MPLBM-UT supports the calculation of capillary pressure and relative permeability curves, single phase permeability, 3D tortuosity, contact angles, and  percolation pathway of 3D images or tiff slices.
+MPLBM-UT supports the calculation of capillary pressure and relative permeability curves and single phase permeability of 3D binary images.
 The direct fluid flow simulation is performed using Palabos v2.2.1.
-We utilize the Shan-Chen model for the multiphase simulation and the BGK and MRT for the single phase simulation.
+We use the Shan-Chen model for the multiphase simulation and the BGK and MRT for the singlephase simulation.

 We are currently undergoing a series of major updates! \
    1) We are translating all pre- and post-processing code over to Python so that the repo is fully open source :).
 Check out the python_utils folder!